Club Tijuana: Stadium

 The Estadio Caliente, a multi-use stadium in Tijuana, Baja California, was officially inaugurated on November 11, 2007, in a game between Club Tijuana and Pumas Morelos.
 The attendance was 13,333, then the stadium capacity.
 In July 2009, the capacity was increased to 16,000.

 Stadium owner Jorge Hank Rhon's main reason for constructing the stadium was his wish to have a professional football club in the city.

 Because the Mexican Football Federation says that teams participating in the First Division must have a stadium with a capacity over 15,000, Club Tijuana officially became qualified for promotion to the Primera División de México when the capacity was increased.

 The construction of the stadium was planned in two parts.
 The first part finished the ground and lower sections of the stadium.
 In the second phase, the stadium's capacity was increased.

 Club Xoloitzcuintles added 4,000 seats to its home field of Estadio Caliente, pushing its capacity to 20,000, according to the team's management.

 The team also remodeled the players’ dressing rooms and resurfaced the dirt parking lot with a stone surface.

 Among the construction projects is the installation of stadium lights, which should not be an issue.

 A view inside Caliente Stadium in 2009.

-Institutional vision

-What first seemed to be a hobby to the football aficionado Jorge Hank Rhon, has now been projected as a business and institution with many ambitions by his son Jorge Alberto Hank Inzunza, President of Club Tijuana, and co-owner Alberto Murguia Orozco.
-The president has announced several times in press conferences that the project is far bigger than a stadium and a First Division team.

-The institutional plan involves football schools and clinics throughout the region, including San Diego and Los Angeles, professional football training, talent recruitment squads; 1st, 2nd, and 3rd division affiliates; foundations and green campaigns, and a heavily invested commercial complex.